4⁴ - An Immersive Virtual Art Show

 Virtual Event see event website, Toronto, Ontario

 Art show featuring a collective of Toronto creators (artists & small businesses] coming together to bring back Friday night and give back to the community.
-The goal of 4⁴ is to give back to the local arts community, to Torontonians playing their part in flattening the curve by staying home, and to help those in need during these trying times [Red Door Family Shelter].8-11 pm.
-By donation. http://fourbyfour.eventbrite.ca
+The goal of 4⁴ is to give back to the local arts community, to Torontonians playing their part in flattening the curve by staying home, and to help those in need during these trying times [benefits Red Door Family Shelter].